Saint Mary's Gaels: Men's basketball

 In March 2010, the Gaels received an automatic bid to the 2010 NCAA tournament, after defeating Gonzaga in the championship game of the WCC Tournament, the Gaels' second WCC tournament title since 1987.
 They then won their first NCAA Tournament game since 1959, defeating the Richmond Spiders.
 On March 20, 2010, the Gaels, led by Omar Samhan's 32 points, defeated #2 seed Villanova 75–68 to advance to the Sweet Sixteen, where they would fall to three seed and AP #19 Baylor to end their season 28–6.

 The Gaels shared the regular season WCC title with Gonzaga in 2011, but lost to Gonzaga in the WCC tournament and were not invited to the NCAA tournament.
 In 2012, Saint Mary's claimed both the regular season WCC title and the tournament title and received a seven seed in the NCAA tournament but lost to #10 seed Purdue in the first round.
 The Gaels finished second in the WCC in the 2012–13 season and received an at-large bid to the NCAA tournament, defeating Middle Tennessee in a "First Four" matchup before losing in the second round to Memphis.

 During the 2012–13 season, the NCAA sanctioned the men's basketball program for recruiting violations stemming primarily from a former assistant coach and his attempts to recruit players from France.
 Penalties included a reduction in scholarships, four years probation and a five-game suspension for head coach Randy Bennett.

-Past alumni from Saint Mary's who current play in the NBA include Patty Mills and Matthew Dellavedova.
+Past alumni from Saint Mary's who currently or recently played in the NBA include Jock Landale, Patty Mills and Matthew Dellavedova.

 A Gaels basketball alumnus who became more notable outside the sport is two-time Oscar-winning actor Mahershala Ali, who played under his original name of Mahershalalhashbaz Gilmore.